 The main goal is just to rehydrate your cells, lubricate your joints, help boost your immune system, and all the other amazing things that water does for you.

 I am talking about water—not gatorade, not tea, not flavored drinks… WATER!
 Plain old, lovely, fresh water from whatever source you want.

-Our gut flora is something that assists with digestion, immune function, and even brain function, as scientists are finding out!
-This is another easy answer for how to get your diet back on track after vacation!
+Our gut flora is something that assists with digestion and immune function.
+Gut flora is even linked with our mental health.
+This is another easy answer for how to get your diet back on track after vacation or the holidays.